 Autumn for me is all about warming, hearty dishes that fill your tummy with love.
+Which is what this butternut and pearl barley soup is all about!
 Stews, curries, casseroles, pasta and soup!
 I often forget to make soup (I don’t know why when it’s all over my feed!) but when I do they need to have a lot of flavour and texture.
 Butternut squash is great in so many dishes and of course I’m eating it all the time now it’s in season!

 I used pearl barley in this recipe because I love it’s chewy texture and it bulks the soup out without being too heavy.
 This soup can be completely blitzed for those of you who like smooth soup, or kept chunky.
 Mixed with butternut, coconut milk and spices this soup is perfect for cold autumn evenings (or warm ones, depending where you are) with a handful of homemade croutons!

 The only time consuming part of the recipe is preparing the butternut squash and I think this puts a lot of people off eating it.
 The best way I have found to do it is cut off both ends, cut in half lengthways and then peel.
 I only use one peeler and its one of those ones you slide onto your finger and it makes peeling vegetables SO much quicker.
 Here’s a link so you know what I’m ranting on about.
 Once peeled, use a teaspoon or ice cream scoop to scrape out the flesh and seeds.
 The seeds can be soaked in water and then roasted in the oven in some oil and herbs/spices.
 Perfect for decorating the soup or having as a snack.

 - 1 tbsp coconut oil

 - 3/4 cup pearl barley, rinsed